Uzbekistan Trip. Day 3: Bukhara

 Among the prominent Sufi who owned this complex

-To our surprise, Mr Ilham brought us again to his parents house for dinner.
-He did told us that yesterday, his neighbor came by as curious on a big group.
-We laughing out loud when Ilham mentioned that we were the relatives of his wife..
+To our surprise, Mr. Ilham brought us again to his parents' house for dinner.
+He did tell us that yesterday, his neighbor came by, curious about a big group.
+We were laughing out loud when Ilham mentioned that we were the relatives of his wife.
 P.

 Comments